Project-SEA-Stack/HydroChrono/docs/_main_pages/logging.md

 Notes:
 - Without `--log`, no file is created.
 - With `--quiet --log`, the CLI is silent and the log file contains full details.
-- File logs always include ISO8601 timestamps and log levels and preserve emojis/symbols.
+- File logs always include ISO8601 timestamps and log levels and preserve symbols.

 ## What you’ll see

-- A single boxed header at the top (“HydroChrono Simulation”).
+- A single boxed header at the top (“HydroChrono”).
 - Flat section headers for Hydrodynamic Data Summary, Wave Model, System Configuration, etc.
-- All section header dividers are exactly 60 visible characters.
-Colons are aligned within sections.
 - A dedicated “Warnings” block; noisy library messages are captured and summarized there.

 ## Tips